skeletonkey/rachio-next-run/README.md

 Preferred service for sending notifications to your devices.

-### Account Token
+#### Account Token

 primary 'User Key.'

-### Application Token
+#### Application Token

 'API Token/Key' generated for this application.

 ### Rachio

-The Rachio API is rate limited, appears to be tied to your 'Person ID,' and is capped at 1700 per day.
+The Rachio API is rate limited, is tied to your 'Person ID,' and is capped at 1700 per day.
 So please be a good citizen.

 #### bearer_token